-This post is written in partnership with Perdue Farms, where I am an ambassador.
+This post is written in partnership with Perdue Farms, where I am a brand ambassador.

 Those Sicilian immigrants were a scrappy bunch.
 When I was growing up, I always heard stories about my family coming over from “The Old Country”.
 Evidently things were really tough there, and coming to America things were tough too.
 So when they cooked family meals here, the menu was based on the ingredients at hand.
 This recipe for Sicilian Harvest Chicken Thighs is my interpretation of one of those scrappy menus.
 Recipes with chicken thighs were popular in our family, and I’m sharing my modern take on one of our favorites.

 Recipes with Chicken Thighs

 Chicken thighs were inexpensive back in my grandparents’ day, because that part of the chicken was not considered premium.
 Nowadays chicken thighs are still relatively inexpensive, and we love them because that cut is always more flavorful.
 When we make recipes with chicken thighs at our house, the family runs to the table at dinner time.
 Believe me, that does not always happen.

 If you add my Sicilian Harvest Chicken to your repertoire of recipes with chicken thighs, maybe your family will run too!
 And good news: this dish only takes about 30 minutes to prepare.

 Sicilian Harvest Chicken Thighs

 My Sicilian nana was very resourceful.
 She had to feed the family on very little money, and so she improvised what what ingredients were fresh and available.
 The basis of most of her recipes she learned in the Old Country and brought with her when she immigrated through Ellis Island.
 Here in California, she learned some new tricks by adding the local versions of ingredients she knew at home.